Allen Hickling

-David Allen Hickling (May 29, 1934 - Dec 18, 2022), known as Allen Hickling, was an Architect, Planning/Strategic Choice Process consultant, author, game designer, and an authority in the field of toy forts and castles.
+David Allen Hickling (29 May 1934 – 18 December 2022) was a British architect, strategic choice process consultant, author, game designer, and authority in the field of toy forts and castles.

 Early life

-Hickling was born in Sutton Coldfield, Warwickshire, UK, and spent his childhood years in Cheltenham, Gloucestershire, and Budleigh Salterton, South Devon.
+Hickling was born in Sutton Coldfield, Warwickshire, England, on 29 May 1934.
+He spent his childhood years in Cheltenham, Gloucestershire, and Budleigh Salterton, South Devon.

-In 1959, Hickling received a Diploma of Architecture from The Royal West of England Academy School of Architecture (RWA) in Bristol, UK.
-In 1970, he received a master's degree in City Planning (MCP) as well as a master's degree in Architecture (MArch) from the Urban Design graduate program at the University of Pennsylvania.
+In 1959, Hickling received a Diploma of Architecture from the Royal West of England Academy School of Architecture (RWA) in Bristol, UK.
+In 1970, he received a master's degree in City Planning (MCP) as well as a master's degree in Architecture (March) from the Urban Design graduate program at the University of Pennsylvania in the United States.

 Career

 Architect

-In 1959 Hickling moved from the UK to Montréal, Canada, where he lived for 9 years.
+In 1959, Hickling moved from the UK to Montréal, Canada, where he lived for 9 years.
 He joined the architectural firm Van Ginkel Associates as Chef de Bureau, working on the development of Downtown Montreal and Meadowvale, Ontario, a new town community for the newly incorporated City of Mississauga.
-In 1963 Hickling joined Mayerovitch & Bernstein as project architect on one of the interconnected buildings that make up Montreal's Underground City, a development linking offices, retail space, hotels and residential complexes to the city's entirely subterranean mass transit system—the Montreal Metro.
+In 1963, Hickling joined Mayerovitch & Bernstein as project architect on one of the interconnected buildings that make up Montreal's Underground City, a development linking offices, retail space, hotels and residential complexes to the city's entirely subterranean mass transit system—the Montreal Metro.
 During his time in Canada, he was also part of the small team that designed the Circuit Mont-Tremblant (race track).